BodeSpezial/blog/content/posts/Hello-World.en.md

 tags: [banter]
 ---

-Maybo I'll stick to it this time.
+Maybe I'll stick to it this time.
 After about 1,5 years now I'm once again trying to start a blog.
-At least the times between the abandaning of one blog and the kick-off of a new one are getting smaller.
+At least the times between the abandoning of one blog and the kick-off of a new one are getting smaller.

 ## The plan

+For now I didn't really manage to keep a blog alive.
-That's mainly tracable back to my discipline - or more precisely the lack of it.
+That's mainly traceable back to my discipline - or more precisely the lack of it.
 So this time I'm planning on writing at least one post per month.
 I hope to get a habit created that way.
 If that works I can still gradually increase the amount of posts.

 ## What to expect?